 Partnerships For Trails

 Three local agencies are currently leading the development of segments of the Humboldt Bay Trail:

 Humboldt County is leading the development of the Humboldt Bay Trail South segment which will provide the interconnecting link between Eureka’s and Arcata’s trail projects.
 The project area extends from the Bracut Industrial Center to X Street in Eureka near the Target store, for a total length of 3.8 miles.

 The County was allocated funds through the State Transportation Improvement Program to complete preliminary engineering, environmental studies, and permitting and to develop engineering plans and specifications for the Bay Trail South segment.
 Preliminary cost estimates for right-of-way and construction range from $9 to $12 million.
 Costs for environmental mitigation are estimated at $1.5 to $2.0 million.
 Future funding will need to be secured for these components.
 The goal is to have engineering plans, funding and permits in place to initiate construction by 2021.

 The Arcata City Trail extends from Sunset Avenue (near the Larson Park and the Arcata Skate Park) south around Arcata High School and along L Street to Samoa Boulevard, for a total length of 1.5 miles.
-Humboldt Bay Trail North will connect with the Arcata City Trail and continue south from Samoa Boulevard through the Arcata Marsh and Wildlife Sanctuary and down along the North Coast Railroad Authority’s right-of-way.
-This additional 3 miles of trail is projected to be complete by the end of 2017.
+Humboldt Bay Trail North has been completed.
+The project involved construction of approximately 3.0 miles of a Class I, ADA accessible, non-motorized multi-use trail, that runs from the terminus of the Arcata Rails with Trail at State Route 255, through the Arcata Marsh and Wildlife Sanctuary.
+The trail continues south along the North Coast Railroad Authority’s railroad to the south of Bayside Cutoff along Humboldt Bay.